AnanyaHarithas2607/Employee-and-HR-Management-Dashboard/README.md

 .\run.ps1
 ```

-The dashboard will open at:
+The Streamlit dashboard will be available at:

 ```text
 http://localhost:8501